Reshiru/Blazor.IndexedDB.Framework/README.md

 ```

 ## Current features
-0. Connect and create database
+- Connect and create database
-1. Add record
+- Add record
-2. Remove record
+- Remove record
-3. Edit record
+- Edit record

 ## Planned features or optimizations
-1. FK implementation
+- FK implementation
-2. Optimize change tracker (currently using snapshotting mechanism based using hashes)
+- Optimize change tracker (currently using snapshotting mechanism based using hashes)
-3. Query data without loading everything first (Switch to C# 8.0 and use async yield)
+- Query data without loading everything first (Switch to C# 8.0 and use async yield)
-4. Remove PK dependencies from IndexedSet
+- Remove PK dependencies from IndexedSet
-5. Versioning (eg. merging database)? > When especially requested and clarified what is needed (create issue)
+- Versioning (eg. merging database)
+- SaveChanges should await all transactions and rollback everything within the scope if something went wrong while other data was already saved.

 ## How to use
 1. In your startup.cs file add